-Category Archives: Communication
+Category Archives: Communication | Eileen Coen, JD Mediation

 One of the first questions I ask my clients is “Has there been a decision to divorce?”
 I ask because couples seek help at various stages of their marriage crisis.
 Sometimes both people are quite sure they’re ready for divorce.
 Often, only one person is.
 And sometimes, neither party is sure they want a divorce, but… Read More »

 What do conflict coaching and mediation have in common?
-Like mediation, the conflict coaching process is voluntary, confidential and involves a neutral facilitator to address ways to resolve conflict; but divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.
+Like mediation, the conflict coaching process is voluntary, confidential, and involves a neutral facilitator to address ways to resolve conflict; divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.